incodehq/incode-platform/README.md

             InputStream docxTemplate)
         throws LoadTemplateException

 This exists because the parsing of the input stream into a `WordprocessingMLPackage` is not particularly quick.
 Therefore clients may wish to cache this in-memory object structure.
 If calling the overloaded version of `merge(...)` that accepts the `WordprocessingMLPackage` then the service performs a defensive copy of the template.

-## .docx template ##

-The template `.docx` is marked up using smart tags, as specified on the [DEVELOPER](http://msdn.microsoft.com/en-us/library/bb608625.aspx "How to show the DEVELOPER tab in Word") tab.

-A sample `.docx` can be found [here](https://github.com/isisaddons/isis-module-docx/blob/master/service/src/test/resources/org/isisaddons/module/docx/TypicalDocument.docx?raw=true).
+In the example app the `CustomerConfirmation` domain service does indeed cache this package in its `init()` method.

 ## input HTML ##

-The input data is provided as an XHTML form, and the service merges using the `@id` attribute of the XHTML against the tag of the smart tag field in the .docx.
+The input data is provided as an XHTML form, and the service merges using the `@id` attribute of the XHTML against the tag of the smart tag field in the `.docx`.

 To specify a **plain** field, use: